-Senate votes on future of health care bill
+McCain returns as Senate advances health bill

 - Sen. John McCain is returning to Washington for the vote

-After months of tedious deliberation, behind-the-scenes deal making and countless setbacks, Tuesday afternoon's vote will determine if the Senate can start floor debate on legislation to overhaul the Affordable Care Act even though there aren't any guarantees the votes are there to eventually pass it -- and it's unclear what a final bill will look like.
+The next step is floor debate on the legislation to overhaul the Affordable Care Act even though there aren't any guarantees the votes are there to eventually pass it -- and it's unclear what a final bill will look like.

-Fifty votes will be needed to advance the bill, and with only 52 Republicans in the Senate -- no Democrats willing to back Obamacare repeal -- there is no margin for error.
-Vice President Mike Pence will be on Capitol Hill in case he needs to break a tie.

-Adding to the drama: Arizona Republican Sen. John McCain, who has been away from Washington after surgery and a diagnosis of brain cancer, is flying back Tuesday for the vote.

-And a major Republican holdout, Sen. Rand Paul, has said he will now back the motion.
+The vote was up in the air until the last moments, when several Republican holdouts announced their support, including Sens.
+Rand Paul, Dean Heller, Rob Portman and Shelley Moore Capito.

-President Donald Trump, who has repeatedly said he's ready to sign any repeal legislation, continues to call on Republicans to give him the major congressional victory that's eluded the White House thus far.
+Trump, who has repeatedly said he's ready to sign any repeal legislation, celebrated the vote, which creates a path to give him the major congressional victory that's eluded the White House thus far.

-"For the last seven years, Republicans have been united in standing up for Obamacare's victims," Trump said at the White House Monday.
-"Remember repeal and replace, repeal and replace, they kept saying it over and over again.

-He added, "But so far, Senate Republicans have not done their job in ending the Obamacare nightmare."
+"I'm very happy to announce that with zero of the Democrats' votes, the motion to proceed on health care has moved past and now we move forward toward truly great health care for the American people.
+We look forward to that.
+This was a big step," Trump said at a White House news conference.

+"I want to thank Sen. John McCain," he added.
+"A very brave man.
+He made a tough trip to get here."

 Democrats are united against the bill, saying it would end health care coverage for millions of Americans.